 A: No. The assessment process is usually undertaken in two stages.
 In the first, individuals score the tenders separately from each other and cannot see each other’s scores.
 In the second stage, which is often called Consensus or Moderation, a nominated team member works with the team to reconcile the scores of individuals to result in the Authority’s agreed score.
 It is this Consensus score that then determines the winner(s) of the competition, not those of the individual assessors.

 A: No. AWARD® only makes information visible to bidders that has been explicitly published by the Authority.
 The scores and results are published by the Authority as debrief documents which are created by the procurement team.
 These usually include information from the assessment undertaken in AWARD® but are under the full control of the Authority.

 A. Both the AWARD® team and our software continue to operate as normal and are here to support you and your projects.
 You can get in contact with anyone from the team and they’ll be on hand to provide any help you need.
 This includes all our consultants who are delivering their usual support virtually using the many online systems that are now being widely used.
 As always, the wide range of expertise we offer varies from project to project depending on the size and complexity.
 This can include all aspects of support throughout the life of the project, from research and workshop facilitation to complex tender evaluation design and delivery – all of which can be tailored to meet your individual needs.

 Want to know more?

-To find out more, you can get in touch here or visit the AWARD® page for details on our software features and expert services.
-The team are also able to provide virtual training for both our AWARD® software and procurement best practice, so do get in touch if you’d like to learn more.
+To find out more, visit the AWARD® page for details on our software features and expert services.
+The team are also able to provide virtual training for both our AWARD® software and procurement best practice, so do get in touch below if you’d like to learn more.